RapTho/elasticsearch-tutorials/local-deployment/README.md

 ### Troubleshoot

+Your cluster might fail to start due to failing bootstrap checks.
+Find the following workarounds below.

 #### Sneaky way

 Set `bootstrap.memory_lock=false` in your [docker-compose.yml](./docker-compose.yml) file to skip this bootstrap checks.
 This is of course you'd do in production!